debuggify/debuggify_js/README.md

 ### Roadmap ###
 1. Added Test Cases
 2. Cross Browser Testing
+3. Add examples
-3. Add Transports
+4. Add Transports
-  a.
-Websockets
+  1. Websockets
-  b.
-Http
+  2. Http

 **NOTE**: currently the `debuggify.js` file comes with console transport.
 In future we will be supporting many different transports like `websockets`, `http`